FarmLink-ppp/plant-disease-detector/README.md

 3. Move the `plant_disease_model.pth` file to the project root directory.

+4. You have to install nvidia container toolkit to run the docker image with GPU support.

+   - For windows: Follow the instructions [here](https://docs.docker.com/desktop/features/gpu/)
+   - For linux: Follow the instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.htmlhttps://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

-4. Build and run the container using Docker Compose:
+5. Build and run the container using Docker Compose:

    ```bash
    docker-compose up --build
    ```

-5. Open your browser and go to `http://127.0.0.1:8000/docs` to see the API documentation and test the endpoints.
+6. Open your browser and go to `http://127.0.0.1:8000/docs` to see the API documentation and test the endpoints.

 ## Usage